 Buying money at the airport

-However, if you wait until you arrive at the airport, and use your credit card to buy the currency from Travelex there, you'll pay much more.
+Some airport providers give better rates if you order in advance.
+However, if you wait until you arrive at the airport and use your credit card to buy the currency from Travelex there, you'll pay much more.

 Dynamic currency conversion (DCC)